Srijon25/ChronosLang/spec.md

    ch <- 42
    print(<-ch)

-Order of operations is deterministic for reproducible demo runs.
+Note: thread timing is not time-traveled by the Timeline; use temporal scheduling for fully reproducible time-scrub demos.

 **Reflection System**